 See, bicarbonate is found on grocery shelves but also inside the body.
 It’s produced by the kidneys and the intestinal tract and it helps eliminate hydrogen ions and reduce acidity in the blood.
 Take some as a supplement and an hour later you can expect to find more of it in the blood, so you’re less acidic during your WOD.

 The sweet spot is high intensity intervals: a number of studies have found ingesting baking soda can improve anaerobic capacity along with power output and, to a lesser extent, aerobic capacity.
-Some of the best known research has shown sprinters improving power, tennis payers and boxers improving both accuracy and endurance, and swimmers increasing endurance.
+Some of the best known research has shown sprinters improving power, tennis players and boxers improving both accuracy and endurance, and swimmers increasing endurance.
 (1)(2)(3) There’s not a ton of evidence that it works for strength training right now, but we haven’t been examining the possibility much, either.(4)(5)

 Baking Soda and Creatine